Skip to main content

 let url = "https://putsreq.com/aL1QS5IbaQd4NTqN3a81"; //HTTP that accepts IPV6

-//idempotency keys should be unique so create a function that generates them.
+//idempotency keys should be unique so we create a function that generates them.

 let request_headers = [